English Language Guidelines on Lyme disease

 Points to note

-- For people with erythema migrans and possible tick exposure, states that laboratory confirmation of infection is not necessary.
+• For people with erythema migrans and possible tick exposure, it states that laboratory confirmation of infection is not necessary.

-The British Infection Association (BIA) has a position statement on Lyme disease.
+The British Infection Association (BIA) published a position statement on Lyme disease in their own journal in 2011.

 Points to note:

-- This is not a set of guidelines and has therefore not been drawn up using NHS Evidence accreditation procedures for guidelines.
+• This is not a set of guidelines and has therefore not been drawn up using recognised procedures for guidelines.

-- The full BIA paper an be read on the HPA website, where it is presented as if it is a set of proper guidelines.
+• The full BIA position paper can be read on the BIA’s website (click the Organism tab) where it is presented as if it is a properly developed guideline; very misleading for doctors.

-The Health Protection Agency (HPA) has some pages on its website
+The UK Health Security Agency (UK HSA)has some pages on the DH.GOV webpages

 Points to note: